-Whether or not anabolic steroids show up on drug tests depends on the type of test you take.
-Almost all athletes and bodybuilders are subject to specialized drug tests, which check primarily for the presence of steroids.
+Whether or not they show up on drug tests depends on the type of test you take.
+Almost all athletes and bodybuilders are subject to specialized drug tests, which check primarily for their presence.

 Sporting Events and Competitions